-In the world of prescription medications, so many people tend to mix substances without realizing the side effects of doing this.
+In the world of prescription medications, so many people tend to mix substances without realizing the side effects of doing so.
 Among some of the most dangerous combinations is the practice of mixing Prozac and Adderall.
-Both can help with different behavioral problems, but when combined, both can lead to fatal consequences when combined.
+Both can help with different behavioral problems, but both can lead to fatal consequences when combined.
 If you or someone you know is routinely mixing prescription medications, it is important to learn more about drug addiction treatment in Florida and seek out help.

 What is Prozac?